yejinannachoi/world-bank-wdi-analysis/README.md

 2. **Prepare the Dataset**
    - Ensure `asian_countries.csv` is in the project root directory.
-   - If missing, you can regenerate the dataset using the `wbdata` Python library and the World Bank Open Data source.

 3. **Run the Analysis**
    - Open the `report.qmd` file in your preferred Quarto-compatible editor or IDE.